Community Building Grant Cycle

 - Applicants may only receive funding for one Potlatch Fund grant per calendar year.

-- Applicants must be located, and provide services, in: Washington, Oregon, Idaho, or Montana.
+- Applicants must be headquartered, and provide services, in: Idaho, Montana, Oregon, or Washington.

 - Explain how the project/program will make your community stronger and healthier.